bcgov/pahwq/inst/tuv_data/README.md

-This folder contains a modified copy of https://github.com/NCAR/TUV.git, where the original code has been modified to expose previously unused functionality that performs the calculation of light attenuation through water.
-The original code is available under the Apache 2.0 license.
+This folder contains data files from https://github.com/NCAR/TUV.git, required to run the tuv model.
+The `tuv` executable is created from the `src/` directory and copied here when the package is built.

 ### License